 No one knows what causes NEC.
 This means that it’s hard to prevent it.
 Studies show that babies who only have breastmilk, instead of formula, are less likely to get this condition.
 Also starting feedings after a baby is stable and slowly increasing how much he or she eats may also help.

-- NEC is a serious illness in newborns.
+- NEC is a serious illness in very sick, usually premature newborns.
 It happens when tissue in the large intestine (colon) gets inflamed.

 - No one knows what causes NEC.
 High-risk babies, especially premature babies who are fed formula through bottles or tubes, are more likely to get it.